 - Coarse Cereals -

-coarse cereal cultivation is going down.
+area under coarse cereal cultivation is going down.
 As more number of dams are constructed, people are going more towards high yielding crops.
-In addition to that there
+In addition to

 - Jowar - Half of India's Jowar comes from Maharashtra, followed by Karnataka, Telangana and Madhya Pradesh.